|

 internationally at juried and invitational shows including the 2001

-American Shino Exhibition, Babcock Galleries, New York.
+American Shino Exhibition, Babcock Galleries, New York, the Smithsonian

 |